The Kokoda Campaign:

 Pretty much all of my experiences at Avalanche Press involving ambitious underlings have turned out badly.
 Sometimes they’ve turned out really, really badly.
 Aware I was probably making a profoundly stupid decision, but also aware that I always had the option to click “delete” on whatever godawful mess they turned in and just print the scenarios from the original book, I told them to proceed.

 What they turned in is the future of the Panzer Grenadier series, and most of our other games as well.
 In some ways, the changes aren’t that big a deal; pretty much they execute the model I had already laid down for upcoming games like Infantry Attacks: Fall of Empires.
 I had a notion that such an approach could create a far superior game experience, but I didn’t really understand how superior it would be until I saw it executed, and executed extremely well, by someone else.
+It’s become the pattern for all the games to follow: Broken Axis, Counter Attack, Road to Dunkirk, Invasion 1944 and Fire in the Steppe.

 Here’s what makes The Kokoda Campaign stand out.
-Like other Panzer Grenadier games, it has many scenarios, though at 30 of them it’s a relative lightweight compared to some others (even so, that’s several times what some other publishers will give you, and call it a “complete” game).
-Matt and Daniel didn’t treat them as thirty stand-alone undertakings, which has been our usual approach (one that’s not original to Avalanche Press, and dates back to the very dawn of wargame publishing).
+Like previous Panzer Grenadier games, it has many scenarios, though at 30 of them it’s a relative lightweight compared to some others (even so, that’s several times what some other publishers will give you, and call it a “complete” game).
+Matt and Daniel didn’t treat them as thirty stand-alone undertakings, which had been our usual approach (one that’s not original to Avalanche Press, and dates back to the very dawn of wargame publishing).

 The scenarios are instead organized into six “battles,” each consisting of a varying number of scenarios (it’s not an even split, but pretty close).
 Each of these battles has its own introduction and conclusion, with much more depth than what we usually give the individual scenarios, placing the scenarios in the context of the ongoing campaign.
 That’s how Fall of Empires is organized, and while it seems like a glaringly obvious way to organize things, by itself it’s actually a fairly major change for the wargame industry.
 There’s not a lot of history in many “historical” wargames.